 Tetbury was a somewhat accidental find whilst we were scouting some new spots to explore.
 Thankfully, our last trip remedied this when we decided to stay a few nights in Tetbury itself.

-For a stunning and quintessentially English place to stay, pop into The Royal Oak Tetbury (where we stayed).
+For a stunning and quintessentially English place to stay, book to stay and eat at the utterly gorgeous Royal Oak Tetbury (where we stayed).
 They have the most gorgeous rooms.

 Oh, and if you’re travelling from the west, pop into The Wild Duck Inn in Ewen, they have some of the nicest food in the area (and some of the best Scotch eggs I’ve tried).
 Also, if you have time (and it’s a sunny day), head over to Westonbirt Arboretum for a little wander through the forests.